 Check out this Versace Greca leather belt here.

-Too narrow, and the belt may dig uncomfortably into the waist.
-Too broad overlaps pant loops awkwardly.
+If the belt is too narrow, it may dig uncomfortably into the waist, and if it is too broad, it will overlap pant loops awkwardly.
 Generally, 1.25-1.5 inches offers the best balance of comfort and visual proportions.
 Wider belts up to 1.75 inches suit bigger guys.

 Precise, Customized Fit